dendronhq/dendron-docs/notes/pkg.common-assets.md

 This packages hold assets for Dendron Views.
 During the [[build step|dendron://dendron.docs/pkg.plugin-core.quickstart#^OI7k28ZBdX9W]], assets from this package are concatenated and copied into [[pkg.nextjs-template]] and [[pkg.dendron-plugin-views]] (TODO: need to refactor logic from `dendron-plugin-views`, currently assets are being built separately there).

-- NOTE: we are currently moving away from `dendron-next-server` and transferring all css and assets from it to `common-assets`
-  - last updated: 2021-11-18

 ## Details
 - this will copy over